cakephp/docs/en/console-and-shells.rst

 paths allows you to see where the console will be making changes.
 To change the app folder you wish to work with, you can supply its path as the first argument to the cake command.
-This next example shows how to specify an app folder, assuming you’ve already added the console folder to your ``PATH``::
+This next example shows how to specify an app folder, assuming you've already added the console folder to your ``PATH``::

     $ cake -app /path/to/cakephp/app